Configuration Entry

 Finish

-This will validate all rules, make sure pricing is up to date on the configuration, and mark the configuration as Complete.
+Validates all rules, makes sure the pricing is up to date on the configuration, and selects the Completed check box.
 Configurations that are not complete cannot move forward to production.
 Incomplete configurations are allowed for progress saving.
-If a user needs to make a change to a configuration they must click finish again to confirm completion of the changes, revalidate the configuration, and regenerate the configuration keys and descriptions.

 Form Elements